hadware/pyannote-db-odessa-ami/README.md

 $ pip install pyannote.db.odessa.ami
 ```

 You should then download the dataset files.
 This repo provides a download script for the required files in the `AMI/db_download/` folder.
-Yyou can download that file independently from the repository, and run it:
+You can download that file independently from the repository, and run it:

 ```bash
 bash download.sh /where/you/want/to/download/the/data/